-12/ The quality risk indicator is defined as the ratio of the portfolio at risk (all credits with rating different to A) versus the total portfolio.
-The quality non-performing portfolio indicator refers to the ratio between the nonperforming loan portfolio (the credits that have not been paid for a period equal to or greater than thirty days) and the total.
+12 The quality risk indicator is defined as the ratio of the portfolio at risk (all credits with rating different to A) versus the total portfolio.
+The quality non-performing portfolio indicator refers to the ratio between the non-performing loan portfolio (the credits that have not been paid for a period equal to or greater than thirty days) and the total.
 When such relationship includes penalties, it takes into account the assets that are considered uncollectible or lost, and that have been removed from the results balance sheet.

-13/ Growth of the portfolio at risk accelerated in 2016 vis-à-vis the one registered a year before, growing at a 21.3% real annual rate in December.
-On the other hand, the growth pace of non-performing loans increased since June 2016, closing the year at a 13.6% real annual growth, with consumption and housing portfolios registering the highest growth rates (19.8% and 19.4%).
+13 Growth of the portfolio at risk accelerated in 2016 vis-à-vis the one registered a year before, growing at a 21.3% real annual rate in December.
+On the other hand, the growth pace of non-performing loans increased since June 2016, closing the year with a 13.6% real annual growth rate, with consumption and housing portfolios registering the highest growth rates (19.8% and 19.4%).

-14/ The quality risk indicator and those for nonperforming loans (with and without punishment) posted at 7.9%, 7.7%, and 3.6%, respectively, at the end of 2016.
-A year ago, these same indicators registered 6.6% 6.9% and 3.2% respectively rock aacte for 2017 III.
-P TOS pects 101 2017
+14 The quality risk indicator and those for non-performing loans (with and without punishment) posted at 7.9%, 7.7%, and 3.6%, respectively, at the end of 2016.
+A year ago, these same indicators registered 6.6%, 6.9%, and 3.2%, respectively.